If you have a Staghorn Fern and you’re wondering how to mount it, you have landed on the right page.

 Next, spread a medium layer of a sheet of moss around the back of the plant and over the rootball with longer fronds facing upwards.

 Step 4: Finishing the Mounting Process

-Wrap around the base of the stag’s root with the help of the twine or fishing line.
-Then, make double turns around each nail in a crisscrossed way to secure both moss and plant around the wooden plank.
+Wrap around the base of the stag’s root with the help of twine or a fishing line.
+Then, make double turns around each nail in a crisscrossed way to secure moss and plant around the wooden plank.

 Make sure you don’t go over the top of dried leaves, or the fishing line will cut it through.

 Here’s a beginner-friendly complete YouTube video guide to mount your beloved green buddies.

 Tips to Take Care of Mounted Staghorn Fern